ravlik1rush/BlessedNotebook/README.md

 # EchoTasks

-A collaborative task tracking application where users can create notebooks, add notes with tasks, and track progress both individually and as a group.
+A collaborative task tracking application where users can create notebooks, add notes with tasks, and track EchoTasks both individually and as a group.

 ## Features